 I don't know if I'm in my relationship because I'm comfortable or love him.

 My boyfriend and I are high school sweethearts and have been together a bit on and off (we've had minor breakups) over the past six years.
 When we have broken up it's mostly been that I've had FOMO about dating other people but every time I tried to date someone else I felt like they didn't compare to my boyfriend and we've ended up back together.
-Lately though, I haven't had any other interests and we've been together steady for almost 2 years, but I'm starting to feel like my feelings before weren't FOMO, rather my boyfriend just doesn't meet my needs.
+Lately, though, I haven't had any other interests and we've been together steadily for almost 2 years, but I'm starting to feel like my feelings before weren't FOMO, rather my boyfriend just doesn't meet my needs.

-I don't feel like he is as adventurous as me, like he doesn't want to travel or even play a sexy card game I bought for us.
+I don't feel like he is as adventurous as me like he doesn't want to travel or even play a sexy card game I bought for us.
 I've always given him the benefit of the doubt because he's a full-time student with little income, but even with small, free things, he doesn't want to explore or try new things.

 Signed, Should I Stay or Go